Acknowledgement of receipt and understanding of Gold Speech Policies

 The first session(s) is often spent with both the parent and the child, so the therapist may learn as much about him/her as possible.
 We can work together on establishing appropriate communication goals that will best serve home life and school life, or work life in the case of adults.
 Clients are asked to share relevant reports ahead of time for the therapist to review.
 The first session fee is elevated to include the intake fee, consisting of preparation for the case and review of reports.
 If we conduct our own evaluation prior to beginning therapy, the intake fee is waived.
 If the sessions are to take place at a daycare or school site, parents are responsible for arranging permission with the site administration and staff.
 The client will be billed for any time/money spent on obtaining clearance to work with your child at daycare or school.

 Clients must notify their individual therapist by text message as soon as they know they must cancel a session.
-Any cancellations that do not meet the criteria below will be charged one half the session fee.
+Any cancellations that do not meet the criteria below will be charged for part or all of the session, according to our policy below.
+Note that these charges will not be reimbursable by insurance.

 —– 7:00 PM to 7:00 AM Rule —–